milador/RaspberryPi-Joystick/NSGamepad/README.md

   9. Connect the (USB C Male) port of the (USB C Male to USB A Female) cable to your Nintendo Switch.

-  10. Press and hold the Mode button on Mayflash Magic NS to enter the NS.
+  10. Press and hold the Mode button on Mayflash Magic NS to select NS mode.
 The LED should turn Red for Nintendo Switch.